Appeals court throws out massive civil fraud penalty against President Donald Trump

 On Jan.
 10, he was sentenced in his criminal hush money case to what’s known as an unconditional discharge, leaving his conviction on the books but sparing him jail, probation, a fine or other punishment.
 He is appealing the conviction.

 And in December, a federal appeals court upheld a jury’s finding that Trump sexually abused writer E. Jean Carroll in the mid-1990s and later defamed her, affirming a $5 million judgment against him.
-The appeals court declined in June to reconsider; he still can try to get the Supreme Court to hear his appeal.
+The appeals court declined in June to reconsider.
+Trump still can try to get the Supreme Court to hear his appeal.

-He’s also appealing a subsequent verdict that requires him to pay Carroll $83.3 million for additional defamation claims.
+Trump also is appealing a subsequent verdict that requires him to pay Carroll $83.3 million for additional defamation claims.